Advances and challenges in single-molecule electron transport: Computational techniques

 \subsubsection{Discussion of Nonlinearities in the \IV-characteristics}

-Generically, the current-voltage (\IV) characteristics exhibits a non-linear shape, that for many molecules is revealed typically on a scale well above $10$~meV.
-As is seen in Eq. \eqref{et1}, nonlinearities can be due to the transmission function, $\transmission(E)$, varying with energy $E$.
-Because these terms are still linear in the difference of the Fermi-functions $f_\mathcal{L}{-}f_\mathcal{R}$, we refer to them as nonlinearities of order zero.
+Generically, the current-voltage (\IV) characteristics exhibits a non-linear shape, that for many molecules reveals on a scale well above $10$~meV.
+As is seen in Eq. \eqref{et1}, nonlinearities can be due to the transmission function, $\transmission(E)$, varying with energy $E$.\footnote{ In this section we do not consider inelastic (vibronic) interactions.
+They also introduce nonlinearities in the \IV curve, but these are not captured by $\transmission(E)$.} Because these terms are still linear in the difference of the Fermi-functions $f_\mathcal{L}{-}f_\mathcal{R}$, we refer to them as nonlinearities of order zero.

 Higher-order non-linearities arise, {\it e.g.}, because the bias voltage, $\Vb$, can polarize the molecules and therefore affect the scattering potential, as illustrated in Fig.~\ref{fig.high-bias-calculation}.
-Within the framework of \stait they are conveniently included by allowing for a bias voltage dependent transmission function, $\transmission(E,\Vb)=\transmission_0(E)+\transmission_1(E)\Vb+\cdots$, in Eq.~\eqref{et1}.
+Within the framework of \stait such non-linearities are conveniently included by allowing for a bias voltage dependent transmission function, $\transmission(E,\Vb)=\transmission_0(E)+\transmission_1(E)\Vb+\cdots$, in Eq.~\eqref{et1}.

-The proper calculation of $\transmission(E,\Vb)$ requires a bit of care.
+The proper calculation of $\transmission(E,\Vb)$ requires care.
 We include a corresponding discussion because it reveals, apart from technicalities, also aspects of the basic (mean-field type) physics of non-linear {\IV}s.